Effect of magnetism and phonons on localized carriers in the ferrimagnetic kagome metals GdMn$_6$Sn$_6$ and TbMn$_6$Sn$_6$

 In summary, we establish the correlated nature of ferrimagnetic kagome metals of the \Re\ family and uncover partial localization of charge carriers manifested by the prominent low-energy peak in the optical conductivity.
 The temperature evolution of this peak is sensitive to details of the magnetic order.
 While in \Tb, the localization peak red-shifts linearly through the whole temperature range upon cooling and screens out the phonon mode at $\sim$~160~\cm, it displays different characteristics in \Gd.
-Here, the peak is more pronounced and shows a saturation of its position at low temperatures.
+Here, the peak is more pronounced, while its position saturates at low temperatures.
 This dissimilar behavior indicates a major difference in low-energy degrees of freedom that damp electron dynamics and, consequently, should affect transport properties at low temperatures.
-Both compounds display strongly correlated character as a good agreement with the experimental interband transitions is only found after rescaling the energy of the calculated optical conductivity, and the experimental Drude spectral weight is drastically lower than the DFT prediction.
+Both compounds display a strongly correlated character, as a good agreement with the experimental interband transitions is only found after rescaling the energy of the calculated optical conductivity, and the experimental Drude spectral weight is drastically lower than the DFT prediction.

-The authors acknowledge the fruitful discussion with Alexander A. Tsirlin, Simone Fratini, and the technical support by Gabriele Untereiner.
+The authors acknowledge the fruitful discussion with Simone Fratini, and technical support by Gabriele Untereiner.
+We also thank Falk Lissner and Rainer Niewa for the XRD measurements.
 H.C.L. was supported by National Key R\&D Program of China (Grant No. 2018YFE0202600), the Beijing Natural Science Foundation (Grant No. Z200005), the Fundamental Research Funds for the Central Universities and Research Funds of Renmin University of China (RUC) (Grant Nos.
 18XNLG14, 19XNLG13, and 19XNLG17), and the Beijing National Laboratory for Condensed Matter Physics.
 The work has been supported by the Deutsche Forschungsgemeinschaft (DFG) via Grants No. UY63/2-1, No. DR228/48-1, and No. DR228/51-1.
 E. U. acknowledges the European Social Fund and the Baden-Württemberg Stiftung for the financial support of this research project by the Eliteprogramme.